 April 3 – May 16, 2017.

 After 3 months of beach hopping through Costa Rica, we moved on to Panama on Monday April 3, 2017.
 We didn’t know much about Panama besides the famous Panama Canal and the fact that it was going to be our last country in Central America which meant we had to prepare to ship Silver, our truck camper, across the infamous Darien Gap!
+Our 6 weeks travels through Panama started and ended with Caribbean island chains, Bocas del Toro and the San Blas, with mountains, beaches and the Capital city in between.

 We left from Punta Uva on the Caribbean Coast of Costa Rica and drove about an hour (30km) south to cross the border between Sixaola, Costa Rica and Guabito, Panama.
 Leaving Costa Rica, we paid an exit tax of $8 USD per person, then we got our exit stamp in our passport and turned in our Vehicle Temporary Import Permit (TIP) to the Costa Rican Aduana (custom).